-The consolidated accounts have been prepared in US dollars and incorporate the assets and liabilities of the Association and its group undertakings, listed below, at 20 February 2023 and the results of the year ended on that date.
+The consolidated accounts have been prepared in US dollars and incorporate the assets and liabilities of the Association and its group undertakings, listed below, at 20 February 2024 and the results of the year ended on that date.

 Group undertakings Ownership % Incorporated Hydra Insurance Company Ltd. - The West of England Hydra Cell 100% Bermuda International Shipowners Reinsurance Company S.A.
 100% Luxembourg The West of England Reinsurance (Hamilton) Limited 100% Bermuda The West of England Ship Owners' Insurance Services Limited 100% United Kingdom West of England Hellas S.a.r.l.
 100% Luxembourg West of England Insurance Services (North America) Inc. 100% United States West of England Claims Services (North America) Inc. 100% United States West of England Insurance Services (Luxembourg) S.A.
-100% Luxembourg Nordisk Marinforskaring AB (Nordic Marine Insurance) 44.48% Sweden Astaara Company Limited 42.66% Guernsey Qwest Maritime Limited 50% United Kingdom
+100% Luxembourg Nordisk Marinforskaring AB (Nordic Marine Insurance) 44.48% Sweden Qwest Maritime Limited 50% United Kingdom

-All group undertakings are fully consolidated with the exception of Nordisk Marinforskaring AB (Nordic Marine Insurance) and Astaara Company Limited which are consolidated using the equity method.
-The 50% share of the Association's participation in Qwest Maritime Limited has not been consolidated due to its immaterial value at 20 February 2023.
+All group undertakings are fully consolidated with the exception of Nordisk Marinforskaring AB (Nordic Marine Insurance) which is consolidated using the equity method.
+The 50% share of the Association's participation in Qwest Maritime Limited has not been consolidated due to its immaterial value at 20 February 2024.